 - think your IUD is coming out or has come out (you might need emergency contraception)

 If you have any questions about your IUD, you can make an appointment at Family Planning.

 HOW IS THE IUD TAKEN OUT?

 Your nurse or doctor can take out your IUD by putting a speculum into your vagina and gently pulling on the IUD strings.
 This might be uncomfortable for a few seconds.

 If you are taking it out because you want to become pregnant, we can take the IUD out at any time during your period cycle.

-If you are taking it out but you don’t want to become pregnant, you might need to have a pregnancy test first.
-You should also start using a different type of contraception before the IUD is taken out.
+If you are taking it out but you don’t want to become pregnant, you should start using a different type of contraception at least one week before the IUD is taken out.